blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 1. Install and start redis

    On Mac it's easiest to `brew install redis`.
 The code assumes the default host and port (localhost:6379).

+   On Windows, it's easiest to use the redis docker image.
+With Docker Desktop installed, at a command prompt, run `docker pull redis` and then `docker run -p 6379:6379 --name lti-redis -d redis`.

 2. Start the server with `npm start`.